Roadway Connectivity

 Description

-Connectivity refers to the directness of links and the density of connections in path or road network.
-A well-connected road or path network has many short links, numerous intersections, and minimal dead-ends (cul-de-sacs).
-As connectivity increases, travel distances decrease and route options increase, allowing more direct travel between destinations, creating a more Accessible and Resilient system.
+Connectivity refers to the density of connections in path or road networks, and the directness of links.
+A well-connected network has many short links, numerous intersections, and minimal dead-ends (cul-de-sacs).
+As connectivity increases, travel distances decrease and route options increase, allowing more direct travel between destinations, creating a more Accessible and Resilient system that reflects Complete Streets principles.
+Connectivity can apply both internally (streets within that area) and externally (connections with arterials and other neighborhoods).

-Figure 2 Fused Grid (Grammenos/CMHC, 2004)
+Figure 2 Fused Grid (www.cmhc-schl.gc.ca/en/inpr/su/sucopl/fugr/index.cfm)

 A Fused Grid street uses greenspace to connect cul-de-sac ends, improving connectivity for non-motorized travel (walking and cycling).